x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/calculator2Report.md

 	org.opentest4j.AssertionFailedError: expected: <10000.0> but was: <0.0>
 	org.opentest4j.AssertionFailedError: expected: <225.0> but was: <0.0>
 	org.opentest4j.AssertionFailedError: expected: <0.25> but was: <0.0>
- - Positive answer of the quadraticFormula method: failed. org.opentest4j.AssertionFailedError:  - This should return the value of b * b. e.g. 5 * 5 which equals 25 ==> expected: <25.0> but was: <0.0>
+ - Negative answer of the quadraticFormula method: failed. org.opentest4j.AssertionFailedError:  - This should return the value of b * b. e.g. 5 * 5 which equals 25 ==> expected: <25.0> but was: <0.0>

  <br>